web validator

 Tips

-• Strip whitespace before validating user input.
+• Trim leading/trailing whitespace before validating user-entered links.

 Examples

-• https://example.com/blog -> Valid URL (host=example.com, path=/blog)
+• https://example.com/blog/post?utm_source=newsletter -> Valid URL (host=example.com, path=/blog/post)

-• example.com -> Invalid until protocol is added
+• example.com/pricing -> Invalid until https:// or http:// is added.

 Deep dive